Pauline Rhodes: Career

 Rhodes took part in a number of other notable exhibitions in the 1980s and 1990s, including Content/context: a survey of recent New Zealand art (1986, organised by the National Art Gallery), Alter/Image: a different view, women artists in New Zealand 1973–1993 (1993, City Gallery Wellington and Auckland City Art Gallery), and Action replay: post-object art (1998, Artspace, Auckland) and had solo projects at a number of galleries, including Intensum/Extensum (1986, Govett-Brewster Art Gallery, Extensum – soft ground and Paper works: stained ground (1987, Artspace, Auckland), INTENSUM in memorium (1987, Wellington City Art Gallery), INTENSUM: stained silences, interconnections (1998, Govett-Brewster Art Gallery), and In-between (McDougall Contemporary Art Annex, Christchurch), and made the site-specific sculpture Ziggurat 2000 in Hagley Park, Christchurch, for the Art and Industry Biennial.

 In 2003 the Adam Art Gallery in Wellington staged the exhibition Conduits and containers: Leakages from the tests, curated by Christina Barton, to accompany the publication of Barton's book on Rhodes’ work from 1977 to 2000, Ground/Work: The Art of Pauline Rhodes (2003, Victoria University Press).

-Rhodes' private archive and documentation of her work was destroyed in the 2011 Christchurch earthquake.
+Some of Rhodes' private archive and documentation of her work was destroyed in the 2011 Christchurch earthquake.

+In 2014 Rhodes exhibited a new installation Cones of Possibilities and Impossibilities at The Physics Room contemporary art space in central Christchurch.

-In 2015 Rhodes created a new, site-specific, temporary outdoor artwork for the 2015 SCAPE Biennial in Christchurch.
-The work made use of mass-produced industrial components which will be returned to the manufacturers at the end of the festival.
+The following year, 2015, Rhodes created a site-specific, temporary outdoor artwork for the 2015 SCAPE Biennial in Christchurch.
+The work made use of mass-produced industrial components which were returned to the manufacturers at the end of the festival.

 In early 2016 Rhodes created a site-specific installation, Dark Watch, at Auckland's ST Paul St Gallery.
 Critic John Hurrell compared the work to some of the artist's installations from the early 1980s, such as Extensum/Extensor at Christchurch's CSA in 1983.
 An accompanying publication, also titled Dark Watch, features essays by Charlotte Huddleston, Tina Barton, Ash Kilmartin and Rebecca Boswell.